 The SPRFMO Executive Secretary shall establish and maintain a register of Points of Contact based on the information submitted by the Members and CNCPs.
-The register and any subsequent changes shall be published promptly on the Members only area of the SPRFMO website.
+The register and any subsequent changes shall be published promptly on the ‘Members only’ area of the SPRFMO website.

 The Secretariat shall inform all Members and CNCPs of the measures taken by the Secretariat to comply with these security and confidentiality requirement provisions at the annual meeting following the establishment of the Commission VMS.
 Such measures shall ensure a level of security appropriate to the risks represented by the processing of VMS data.

-All requests for VMS data must be made to the Secretariat by electronic means.
-Requests for VMS data must be made by a VMS Point of Contact, or an alternative contact nominated by the VMS Point of Contact.
-The Secretariat shall only provide VMS data to a requesting Member or CNCP where the VMS data relates to vessels flagged to other Members or CNCPs and all relevant Members and CNCPs have provided written consent through their VMS Point of Contacts for the data to be shared.
-The Secretariat shall only provide VMS data where it will be downloaded from a secure server by the relevant VMS Point of Contact.

-The Commission VMS shall have the following security features as a minimum:

-The system shall be able to withstand a break-in attempt from unauthorised persons.

-The system shall be capable of limiting the access of authorised persons to a predefined set of data only.

-The system shall be capable of ensuring that VMS data are securely communicated and that all VMS data that enter the system are securely stored for the required time and that they will not be tampered with.

-Security procedures shall be designed addressing access to the system (both hardware and software).
+ADDITIONAL SECRETARIAT SECURITY STANDARDS FOR THE USE OF THE COMMISSION VMS

 The following features are the mandatory requirements for the Secretariat’s staff use of the Commission VMS:

+Staff will be provided with only the keys, passwords and combinations required for them to undertake their direct work functions and access recreational facilities.

+A key register is maintained by the Officer Manager as well as secure storage of spare keys.

+Staff are responsible for the integrity of their workplace security and common entry and exit doors.
+Office doors shall be locked after hours when staff are away from their workplaces as well as windows.
+Doors other than the main entry door should be locked when not in immediate use.

+Staff are to check their rooms and the premises as they leave the main office or any of the other buildings to ensure all windows and doors are properly secured.
+Special checks at the end of each work day will be undertaken by the Executive Assistant and Office Manager.

+Keys, passwords and combinations are to be kept secure.

+Visitors to the Commission are required to register at reception and be issued with a visitor’s tag.
+Visitors, including family members are not to be permitted to move around the building unescorted.

-Each user shall be assigned a unique user identification and associated password.
+Each user shall be assigned an unique user identification and associated password.
 Each time the user logs on to the system he/she has to provide the correct password.
-Even when successfully logged on, the user only has access to those and only those functions and data that he/she is configured to have access to.
+Even when successfully logged on, the user shall only haveaccess to those functions and data that he/she is configured to have access to.

 System security issues/events must be auditable by a third party at any time at the request of the Commission.

-The Executive Secretary shall develop a process for authorising users who are not Secretariat staff, to be reviewed by the Commission at its 2018 meeting.
+The Secretariat should develop an administrative procedure for the purposes of implementing these requirements.

+The Secretariat shall develop electronic data and communication security procedures at the latest by 1 January 2020 based on the following key guidelines:

+Establishing adequate disaster recovery plan and procedures.

+Prevention of network compromise:

+Only authorized users at the Secretariat have access to the corporate network with ‘strong password’ policy in place.
+For the live website, all authorized users have assigned roles with pre-defined security levels.

+All corporate servers protected by proven firewall, antivirus and anti-spam solutions with real-time update policies activated.
+All network devices protected by anti-virus with live electronic updates.

+Logs of key software updates, mail protection (anti-spam), anti-virus, Internet and network events, together with special event alert monitors allow administrators to address any problem issues before they happen.

+Appropriate service level agreements (SLAs) are in place for outsourced support of critical systems and applications.